RantAI-dev/Book3-DSAR/content/docs/Part-II/Chapter-8.md

 </p>

 <p style="text-align: justify;">
 From an efficiency standpoint, this implementation is optimal for its purpose.
-It only requires a single pass through the dataset, making it an O(n) solution, which is the best possible time complexity for this problem in a comparison-based approach.
+It only requires a single pass through the dataset, making it an $O(n)$ solution, which is the best possible time complexity for this problem in a comparison-based approach.
 Additionally, by leveraging Rust’s strong type system, the function ensures that it can handle a variety of numeric types safely and efficiently.
 </p>

 <p style="text-align: justify;">